 B.A. in Mathematics, Hope College; Ph.D. in Mathematics, Iowa State University

 Dr. Ryan Johnson joined the Grace College family in 2014 as assistant professor of mathematics.
 He teaches a variety of courses including probability and statistics, abstract algebra, discrete math, and calculus.
 In his spare time he enjoys a variety of sports, especially running, volleyball, and basketball.
-Ryan and his wife, Heidi, recently moved to Winona Lake from Des Moines, Iowa and are expecting their first child in January 2015.
+Ryan and his wife, Heidi, recently had a baby boy named Gideon.
 They attend Christ Covenant Church in Winona Lake.

 Some of the positions you can obtain: